The--Captain/pa_tuner/README.md

 Summary:

-If you have a bowden machine with a .4mm nozzle, include everything from pa_tuner.cfg into your printer.cfg, run the command PA_TUNER, and watch the printer output (before or after the print takes place) for the correct forumla to calculate you pressure advance value with default arguments by measuring the best quality Z height on the resulting printed test square.
+If you have a bowden machine with a .4mm nozzle, include everything from pa_tuner.cfg into your printer.cfg, run the command PA_TUNER, and watch the printer output (before or after the print takes place) for the correct forumla to calculate your pressure advance value with default arguments by measuring the best quality Z height on the resulting printed test square.
 Removes the need to run a Pressure Advance tuning tower command, and other tedious nonsense associated with other Pressure Advance calibration methods.

 Details: